QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

         #MaxActivityDecibels: 12
     ```
     > In this example, only one test (for background noise) will be performed on only one sideband (the lower).
 If no sideband tests are performed, all events will be accepted regardless of the acoustic activity in their sidebands.

+### Remove events that are enclosed by other events.

+Running profiles with multiple decibel thresholds can produce sets of nested or enclosed
+events  (Russian doll events!)  that are actually the result of detecting the same acoustic syllable.
+This final (optional) post-processing step is to remove all but the outermost event of any nested set by setting the parameter `RemoveTemporallyEnclosedEvents` to `true`.
+You would typically do this only after reviewing the output spectrograms to confirm that you have sets of nested events.

+This brings us to the final group of parameters that determine what results are written to file.

 ### Parameters for saving results